hadeelabedha/hadeelabedha/README.md

 - 👋 Hi, I’m @hadeelabedha

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming and building
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- reach me in the gmail
-- 😄 Pronouns: ...
+- abedalhleemhadeel@gmail.com
-- ⚡ Fun fact: ...
+- this first project it was difficults
+ This project was designed to demonstrate:

+(html / css bootsrap)

+this project can be used as a basic protfolio project (not very complcated one )

 <!---
 hadeelabedha/hadeelabedha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.